sanjay9616/JavaScript/JavaScript-Technologies/RxJS/min-Operator.md

 <h1>min Operator</h1>

-- Max Operator will take an Observable with all values and return an Observable with the max value.
+- Max Operator will take an Observable with all values and return an Observable with the min value.

 ```ts
 ngOnInit() {